 TikTok: A Marketer’s Playscape

 Using hashtags and overlays of popular songs, brands are getting Gen Z’s attention.
 One way companies can effectively utilize hashtags for maximum awareness is through Challenges.
-Challenges are where a company, brand, or entity has users post their version of a certain type of video using a viral hashtag.
+Challenges encourage users to endlessly iterate certain videos, usually involving a song.

 Opportunities for companies on TikTok are only becoming greater.
 The app just recently launched an advertising process and hyperlinking capabilities for brands.

-Look How These Companies do TikTok for Business
+Look How These Companies Use TikTok for Business

 Guess was the first company to launch a challenge via TikTok.
 When TikTok launched, the app partnered with Guess to initiate the #InMyDenim challenge, encouraging users to post creative videos wearing their Guess denim, overlaid by the song “I’m a Mess” by Bebe Rexha.